TFG-Labs/mobile-specs/README.md

 # mobile-specs

 ## About
-This contains the cocoapods that are owned by the TFG-Labs org, currently only containing the Exponea SDK (Needed for Bloomreach).
+This contains the cocoapods that are owned by the bash org, currently only containing the Exponea SDK (Needed for Bloomreach).

 ## How To